-1. Compliance with Applicable Financial Reporting Standards
+Compliance with Applicable Financial Reporting Standards

 The Company's Audited Financial Statements are prepared in accordance with the requirements of the applicable approved accounting standards in Malaysia and the provisions of the Companies Act, 1965.
-The Board is responsible to ensure that the shareholders are provided with a balanced evaluation of the Company's financial performance, its position and its future prospects, through the issuance of the annual Audited Financial Statements, quarterly financial reports and corporate announcements on significant developments affecting the Company in accordance with the ACE LR of Bursa Securities.
+The Board is responsible to ensure that the shareholders are provided with a balanced evaluation of the Company's financial performance, its position and its future prospects, through the issuance of the annual Audited Financial Statements, quarterly financial reports and corporate announcements on significant developments affecting the Company in accordance with Bursa Securities ACE LR.